jvbridge/Practice/Readme.md

 This is a folder I use to practice coding

-I run them with Node.js as the console.
+I run them with Node.js as the interpreter.